Using Alpine to handle email at The WELL

 How do I remove mail from iris.well.com?

-Pine now will show you mail on iris.well.com in your INBOX and in other folders you create.
+Alpine will show you mail on iris.well.com in your INBOX and in the other folders you create.
 You may also access this mail with your web browser.
 When you go to iris.well.com to view your mail, mail you can see in the Web inbox is actually on The WELL's mail server.
 You may search and delete messages easily with the check-box system in the web interface.

 If I want to set up a mobile device or a desktop email application as well as using Pine, where do I go for those settings?

-The main mail help pages offer extensive information on Zimbra, and the IMAP and POP settings page has specific configurations for specific popular email programs for IMAP retrieval, which is what all ongoing Pine users must choose.
+The main mail help pages offer extensive information on Zimbra, and the IMAP and POP settings page has specific configurations for specific popular email programs for IMAP retrieval, which is what all Alpine users must choose.

 For Further Information...